-With less than 6 months until the General Data Protection Regulation (GDPR) is enforced, organisations across Europe must consider how the far-reaching changes introduced by the Regulation will affect how they handle and protect personal data.
+With the GDPR (General Data Protection Regulation) now in effect, organisations across Europe must consider how the far-reaching changes introduced by the Regulation will affect how they handle and protect personal data.
 While some will be worried about how to comply with the new law, those that are already compliant with the Payment Card Industry Data Security Standard (PCI DSS) – or are moving towards compliance – have a head start and can use their existing PCI compliance efforts as a stepping stone towards GDPR compliance.

 “People come to me and say, ‘How do I achieve GDPR compliance?’… Start with PCI DSS.”